bogdan/blog/_posts/2015-10-07-single-responsibility-principle-srp-criticism.markdown

 Moving into another direction: none of two things on the image below follows SRP.
 Both of them are carrying not just an electrical charge, but some mass and spin as well.
 It tells that their behaviour is described by their electromagnetic and gravitational responsibilities.
-See, two is still not one.
+See that two is still not one.

 <img src="http://science.jrank.org/article_images/ep201102/science/science982.jpg"/>